Cyclone Eloise

 Preparations for the advancing storm took place in Madagascar before Eloise's landfall and in multiple other African countries.
 For Madagascar, widespread warnings and alerts were issued as the storm approached northern Madagascar.
 For Mozambique, high alerts were put in place for central portions of the country.
 Humanitarian responders prepared for response after the storms passing.
 Beira's port also closed for about 40 hours, and limited supplies of emergency non-food items were given.
 Many families were sheltered in tents at accommodation centers, and received kits for food, hygiene, and COVID-19 protection.
 Officials in Zimbabwe warned of ravine and flash flooding, which may cause infrastructure damage.
 Several northern provinces of South Africa were expected to experience heavy rains, which prompted severe risk warnings for them.
 Disaster management teams were placed on high alert ahead of the storm.

 Extreme flooding occurred throughout central Mozambique, with many areas being flooded due to continuous heavy rains weeks prior to Eloise's landfall.
 More than 100,000 people have been displaced and dams are at a tipping point.
 Infrastructure has taken a heavy hit.
-Approximately 100,000 people were evacuated by 23 January, although the number is expected to grow to 400,000.
+Approximately 100,000 people were evacuated by 23 January, although the numbers were expected to grow to 400,000.
 Flooding and damage have been less than feared.
 Weak shelters set up for the cyclone were either damaged or destroyed.
 Beira was completely flooded, and the impacts were comparable to those of Cyclone Idai, though they were far less severe.
 Farmland was damaged as well.
 Teams were sent out to assess the damage and repair it.
 There have been 27 confirmed deaths, with one in Madagascar, 11 in Mozambique, three in Zimbabwe, 10 in South Africa, and two in Eswatini.
 Eleven additional people are currently missing.
-Current damage from the storm is estimated to exceed $10 million (2021 USD) in Southern Africa.
+Current damage from the storm is estimated to be $90 million (2021 USD) in Southern Africa.